geaz/simplyRetro-D8/README.md

 ## Build

+### Shell

-**For the first part you have to use a ratchet.
+**For this part you have to use a ratchet.
 I don't think that all screws are accessible without one!**

-### Shell

 To make your life a bit easier, preinsert eight screws into the holes of the *Back Panel* and *Front Panel*.
 Furthermore I recommend to widen the first millimeter of the holes on the side panels a bit.

 ![Screw in Shell](https://raw.githubusercontent.com/geaz/simplyRetro-D8/master/images/1.jpg)